 Focal Range

 Zeiss Otus 100mm F1.4 is a prime lens with fixed focal lenght of 100mm.
-When it is mounted on an APS-C sensor camera with 1.6x crop, it provides an 35mm (FF) equivalent of 160mm.
+When it is mounted on an APS-C sensor camera with 1.6x crop, it provides a 35mm (FF) equivalent of

-Canon 400mm f5.6L USM is a prime lens with fixed focal lenght of 400mm.
-When it is mounted on an APS-C sensor camera with 1.6x crop, it provides an 35mm (FF) equivalent of 640mm.
+On the other hand, the Canon 400mm f5.6L USM is a prime lens with fixed focal lenght of 400mm.
+When it is mounted on an APS-C sensor camera with 1.6x crop, it provides a 35mm (FF) equivalent of 640mm.